xplosionmind/old.tommi.space/_notes/public/Being a self editor.md

 tags: draft wit zen
 description: "I am a self editor, I am the editor of myself."
 toc: false
+aliases: ['Self editor']
+permalink: /self-editor
+redirect_from: ['/being-a-self-editor', '/self-editing', '/life-editing']
 ---
 <div class="blue box">
-	A note: actually, I am the editor of myself in every sense, I publish on my own content I create.
-Nevertheless, in this case the meaning of the word “<a href="https://www.merriam-webster.com/dictionary/editor"  target="_blank" title="“editor” in the Merriam-Webster dictionary">editor</a>” I am referring to is the one related to cinema.
+	Literally, I actually am the editor of myself, since I publish by my own the content I create.
+In this page I will consider the meaning of the word “<a href="https://www.merriam-webster.com/dictionary/editor" target="_blank" title="“editor” in the Merriam-Webster dictionary">editor</a>” in the cinema industry.
 </div>

-I have a ton of thoughts, ideas, knowledge which passes through my mind at every instant, and by editing it I mean selecting what to remember, what no write down, what to focus on.
+I have a ton of thoughts, ideas, knowledge which passes through my mind at every instant, and by editing it I mean <u>selecting what to remember, what no write down, what to focus on</u>.

-Being the editor of the self means to listen to what our deepest feelings tell us to do about anything we come up with.
-It means to be selective, not to become too attached to impressions which in the end or in the long term are not too valuable.
+Being the editor of the self means to <u class='tick'>listen to what our deepest feelings tell us</u> to do about anything we come up with.
+It means to be selective, not to become too attached to impressions which in the long term are not very valuable.

 As a movie editor must look at every single frame in a perspective which allows him to fit and consistently include it in the whole film, in the same way I need to plan and live every moment as only a part of my entire life, or better, as a very valuable subsection of my time on planet Earth.